yum25/simplingo/README.md

 The backend is implemented with Flask, and depending on the model used in the backend will require LLM API library support, Hugging Face modules, and/ or GPU support.
 Following the installation instructions or running the installation script should take care of necessary packages and dependencies.

 The project has only been tested on Python 3.11; further version details will be supplemented in future updates.

+To generate an API key for Gemini, see https://makersuite.google.com/app/apikey.

 ## Known issues